Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Patient-comments.md

 What is mandatory/required in Xt-EHR that is optional in ZIB?
 - EHDSPatient.personalIdentifier

-What is missing in the ZIB that is optional in the Xt-EHR?
+What is missing in the ZIB that is **optional** in the Xt-EHR?
-- EHDSPatient.citizenship
+- EHDSPatient.citizenship (comparable to zib Nationality)
-- EHDSPatient.communicationLanguage
+- EHDSPatient.communicationLanguage (comparable to zib LanguageProficiency)
-- EHDSPatient.maritalStatus
+- EHDSPatient.maritalStatus (comparable to zib MartitalStatus)
-- EHDSPatient.telecom
+- EHDSPatient.telecom (comparable to partial information model ContactInformation)

-What is missing in the Xt-EHR that is optional in the ZIB?
+What is missing in the Xt-EHR that is **optional** in the ZIB?
 - Patient.ContactInformation (comparable to EHDSPatient.telecom)
 - Patient.DateOfDeath
 - Patient.GenderIdentity